 However, this policy of requiring doctor’s notes must apply to everyone.
 If it only applies to certain workers or alleged conditions, it can amount to discrimination.

-The Health Insurance Portability and Accountability Act (HIPAA) protects your right to privacy with regard to your medical information and limits what your healthcare provider can disclose to your employer without your consent.
-However, HIPPA does not prohibit your employer demanding a doctor’s note if it is needed for:
+The Health Insurance Portability and Accountability Act (HIPAA) protects your right to privacy about your medical information and limits what your healthcare provider can disclose to your employer without your consent.
+However, HIPPA does not prohibit your employer from demanding a doctor’s note if it is needed for:

 - sick leave,